-Waipa Networks Limited (the Company) is a profit oriented limited liability company domiciled and incorporated in New Zealand, registered under the Companies Act 1993.
+Waipa Networks Limited (the Company) is a profit oriented limited liability company domiciled and incorporated in New Zealand, registered under the Companies Act 1993 (Registered Office is 240 Harrison Drive, Te Awamutu).
 The Company is an electricity network business, delivering energy to customers in the Waikato Region.